Nigerian Navy: Naval Headquarters

 The Naval Headquarters is the administrative and policy-making organ of the Nigerian Navy.
 At its head is the Chief of the Naval Staff, who exercises full command of the Nigerian Navy.
 The Chief of Naval Staff currently has eleven staff branches including the Office of the Navy Secretary.
 The branches are: Policy and Plans, Training, Operations, Administration, Naval Engineering, Logistics, CTRANS, Accounts and Budget, CCIT, and Safety and Standards.
 These branches are headed by Principal Staff Officers of flag rank.

 Chief of the Naval Staff

 The Chief of the Naval Staff is the highest ranking military officer of the Nigerian Navy.

 The position is often occupied by the most senior commissioned officer appointed by the Commander-in-Chief of the Armed Forces of Nigeria.The Chief of the Naval Staff reports to the Chief of Defence Staff, who also reports to the Defence Minister.

 The Statutory duty of the Officer is to formulate and execute policies towards the highest attainment of National Security and operational competence of the Nigerian Navy.

-The current Chief of Naval Staff is Vice Admiral Emmanuel Ikechukwu Ogalla, who was appointed on 19 June 2023, by President Bola Ahmed Tinubu to succeed Gambo.
+The current Chief of Naval Staff is Vice Admiral Idi Abbas, who was appointed on 30 October 2025, by President Bola Ahmed Tinubu to succeed Vice Admiral Emmanuel Ogalla.

 Directly under the Naval Headquarters are three operational commands (Western Naval Command, Eastern Naval Command, and Central Naval Command), one training command, one logistics command, and several autonomous units.